The One Job, Ten Listings Problem

 - Skewed geographic analysis.
 Multi-location postings may appear as separate jobs in two cities, doubling apparent demand in both locations.
 This interacts with the location parsing challenge described in our geography of hiring post.

-At the scale Canaria operates, 400 million unique postings sourced from 8 billion scraped URLs, even small percentage errors translate to millions of ghost records.
+At the scale Canaria operates, 400M+ unique jobs distilled from 10B+ raw observations, even small percentage errors translate to millions of ghost records.
 When clients build hiring models, compensation benchmarks, or labor market indices, the accuracy of the underlying dedup determines whether those products reflect reality or amplify noise.

 Want to see the data for yourself?